 There are multiple ways of adding tokens from an auxiliary independently trained tokenizer to an existing tokenizer (naive method).

 For tokenizers that do not define merge lists explicitly (e.g. SentencePiece), it is common to just append the vocabulary \cite{csaki-etal-2024-sambalingo, cui2024efficienteffectivetextencoding, tejaswi-etal-2024-exploring}.
-For HuggingFace (HF) transformers tokenizer implementations, it is more complicated, since it does merges according to a merge list and in addition to adding tokens we also need handle the merges.
-Some works have just appended the merge list of a new tokenizer \cite{csaki2023efficientlyadaptingpretrainedlanguage, tejaswi-etal-2024-exploring}, however we show later this is not optimal.
+For Hugging Face (HF) transformers tokenizer implementations, it is more complicated because merges are performed according to a merge list, so in addition to adding tokens, we also need to handle the merges.
+Some works have just appended the merge list of a new tokenizer \cite{csaki2023efficientlyadaptingpretrainedlanguage, tejaswi-etal-2024-exploring}, however, we show later that this is not optimal.

 We took the approach of generating merges for the added vocabulary (\textit{regen}) by checking which tokens can create the added token and then ordering the merge rules by the priority/index.
 Our implementation is based on the way that HF transformers converts SentencePiece tokenizers to their format, which requires creating merge lists.
 This is also similar to what happens when tokens are added to a SentencePiece tokenizer, since there are no merge lists that are merged together -- the added tokens are produced through merging according to their priority.